Learning Technology Integrations

 What Can I Do with the YuJa Media Library?

-By Russell Davidson, Associate Director for Digital Education, Center for Excellence in Teaching and Learning, Office of Digital Education Over the summer, the University added a new online tool to our teaching toolkit.
-YuJa, which gets its name from the Sanskrit word for join or connect, provides the Detroit Mercy community with a feature-rich, easy-to-use […]
+By Russell Davidson, Associate Director for Digital Education Over the summer, the University added a new online tool to our teaching toolkit.
+YuJa, which gets its name from the Sanskrit word for join or connect, provides the Detroit Mercy community with a feature-rich, easy-to-use media companion to Blackboard.
+At its most basic, YuJa’s Media Library […]

 Read More… from What Can I Do with the YuJa Media Library?